boldreports/bold-reports-terraform-scripts/gcp-gke/README.md

 The major resources created by the Terraform script:

 1. **Virtual Network (VPC) and Subnets** – For network configuration.
-2. **Google Kubernetes Engine (GKE) Cluster** – The core infrastructure for hosting Bold BI.
+2. **Google Kubernetes Engine (GKE) Cluster** – The core infrastructure for hosting Bold Reports.
-3. **PostgreSQL Server** – The database for storing Bold BI configurations and data.
+3. **PostgreSQL Server** – The database for storing Bold Reports configurations and data.
 4. **Filestore** – To store required application data.

 ---